antonidag/myblog/content/en/posts/logic-app-simple-web-server/index.md

 There is a lot more to be said about this topic and since this is not an blog post regarding web server & SSR, I think this general understanding about the concepts will be enuf to continue.

 ## Turing Logic App into a web app
-Since Logic Apps does not provide this funcunallity out of the box, we will need to mimic a web server.
+As mentiond earlier Logic Apps does not have this funcunallity out of the box, but it sure be created!

-How can we achieve this?
-Easy.
+How do we achieve this?
+Logic Apps provide built in HTTP actions to both react on incomming request and return a reaponse back to the client.
+This means that we have the basic funcunallity of a web server.
+To create more that just a static site, we can utalize Liquid as it comes with the built in actions.
+Explain a bit about Liquid.

 Create a new workflow, choose sateless.
 We are choosing stateless to keep the response times low and fast.
 As a trigger for the workflow "Request" -> "When a request is received" and then the action "Request" -> "Response" in the end of our workflow.
 The last action will be the actual "page" returned to the client with the html content.

 Img show how this is done.